-- 23. In October 2007, New Zealand proposed that these concerns be addressed through the establishment of an informal mentoring mechanism facilitated by the Secretariat.
+- 30. The WTO Secretariat has provided demonstration sessions on the SPS IMS during the SPS Committee meetings and during its technical assistance programmes.
+It has also responded to ad hoc requests from Members and other interested parties for assistance. - 31.
+With respect to the recommendation on regular updates on the level of implementation of transparency provisions, the Secretariat has begun to provide annual updates.
+In October 2007, the Secretariat circulated a first background note (G/SPS/GEN/804) providing an overview regarding the level of implementation of the transparency provisions of the SPS Agreement.
+An updated version of this note was circulated as G/SPS/GEN/804/Rev.1 in October 2008.
+The development of the SPS IMS facilitates the compilation and analysis of data related to the implementation of the transparency provisions.
+Furthermore, Members' implementation of the new recommendations on transparency should result in substantially enhanced information. - 32.
+Managing information on transparency remains, however, challenging for many developing country Members who struggle with implementing basic obligations with respect to the transparency provisions of the SPS Agreement.
+Many developing country Members have flagged their need for assistance and support to resolve their individual transparency difficulties, for example with the process of sending notifications to the WTO.
+Other difficulties faced by developing country Members relate to the operation of their SPS National Notification Authority and their National Enquiry Point. - 33.
+In October 2007, New Zealand proposed that these concerns be addressed through the establishment of an informal mentoring mechanism facilitated by the Secretariat.
 The proposal from New Zealand became one of the Committee's recommendations from the 2007 Workshop on Transparency.
-As a follow up, the Secretariat developed a procedure for a mentoring mechanism to assist officials responsible for transparency in developing country Members, and a number of Members have already been "matched" to provide and receive guidance when requested.11 - 24.
+As a follow up, the Secretariat developed a procedure for a mentoring mechanism to assist officials responsible for transparency in developing country Members, and a number of Members have already been "matched" to provide and receive guidance when requested.14 - 34.
 In addition, New Zealand worked with the Secretariat, along with contributions from Australia and a number of other Members, to develop a procedural manual for the operation of Enquiry Points and National Notification Authorities.
-This Transparency Manual reflects the new transparency procedures and will replace the 2002 handbook on "How to Apply the Transparency Provisions of the SPS Agreement".
-12 - 25.
+The English version of this document is available for Members and the French and Spanish versions of the Manual should be available for the next meeting of the Committee in June.
+A PDF version of the same document can also be downloaded from the SPS gateway of the WTO website (under the "transparency toolkit" section).
+This Transparency Manual reflects the new transparency procedures and replaces the 2002 handbook on "How to Apply the Transparency Provisions of the SPS Agreement". - 35.
 As of 31 December 2008, Members have submitted 6,648 regular notifications and 1,086 emergency notifications (plus related addenda and corrigenda).
 The Committee has also adopted a special format and recommended procedures for the notification of determination of the recognition of equivalence of sanitary or phytosanitary measures, now included in the new transparency procedures.
-Furthermore, the Secretariat has established a mechanism for Members to inform each other of the availability of translations of notified measures into one of the official languages of the WTO.
-These are submitted in the form of supplemental notifications.
-As of 31 December 2008, two equivalence and 12 supplemental notifications have been circulated. - 26.
+As of 31 December 2008, two equivalence and 12 supplemental notifications have been circulated. - 36.
 Out of the 153 WTO Members, 100 (70 per cent) have to date submitted at least one notification to the WTO.
-Excluding EC member States, 44 developing countries of which 23 are Least Developed countries ("LDCs"), have not yet submitted any notification. - 27.
-As can be seen in Figure 1, the share of notifications submitted by developed country Members reaches 55 per cent while the share of those submitted by developing country Members (excluding LDCs) is 44 per cent.13 A very small share comes from LDCs.
+Excluding EC member States, 44 developing countries of which 23 are Least Developed countries ("LDCs"), have not yet submitted any notification. - 37.
+As can be seen in Figure 1, the share of notifications submitted by developed country Members reaches 55 per cent while the share of those submitted by developing country Members

+(excluding LDCs) is 44 per cent.15 A very small share comes from LDCs.
 Still, there has been a steady increase in notifications from developing country Members over the years.